Maia Sharp: Career

 Sharp played her first gig in 1993.
 Two years later, she met music executive Miles Copeland and recorded her debut album, Hardly Glamour (1997), on his record label Ark 21.
 Her next album Tinderbox failed to be released when Ark 21 was incorporated into PolyGram.
-Three of its songs featured on Sharp's 2002 album Maia Sharp on Concord.
+Three of its songs were featured on Sharp's 2002 album Maia Sharp on Concord.
 Her 2005 album Fine Upstanding Citizen was released by Koch.
 2009's Echo, released by Crooked Crown, is, according to Sharp, her most personal album to date.

 During her career, Sharp has collaborated with other musicians including Lisa Loeb, Carole King, Jules Shear and Jonatha Brooke.
 As a songwriter, her songs have been recorded by musicians including Cher, Kim Richey, Amanda Marshall, Paul Carrack, Edwin McCain, The Dixie Chicks, Trisha Yearwood and Kathy Mattea.
 She collaborated with Art Garfunkel and Buddy Mondlock on the 2002 album Everything Waits to be Noticed, Garfunkel's debut as a songwriter.

 Sharp contributed the track "Castaway" to the album Music from the Aisle of Lesbos, an album featuring various lesbian artists from different genres.
 In 2009 Sharp opened for Bonnie Raitt on several dates.
 She started a national concert tour in October 2009.